Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Bell Structure

-Let us now contrast now the classical definition of compatibility with its quantum generalization.
+Let us now contrast the classical definition of compatibility with its quantum generalization.
 Quantum correlation arise from a quantumified version of the causal structure, in which latent variables are replaced with quantum systems.
 Concretely, a distribution is accessible with quantum resources and measurements for the quantumified Bell structure if and only if there exists a bipartite quantum state $\rho_{AB}$ of arbitrary dimension, as well as Hilbert-space-localized measurement sets $M_{A|S_A}, M_{B|S_B}$\footnote{Note that a measurement set $M_{A} = \bc{M_{A}^{1}, M_{A}^{2}, \ldots, M_{A}^{k}}$ services a shorthand notation in the following sense, $\prob[A] = \Tr\bs{\rho M_{A}} \implies \prob[A]\br{a} = \Tr\bs{\rho M_{A}^{a}}$.} with indices conditional upon the measurement settings, such that

-The non-classicality of quantum distributions for the Bell structure can be demonstrated through the use of Bell inequalities which constrain the correlations between binary variables $A$ and $B$ for classically compatible distributions.
-A notable example is the CHSH inequality (\cref{eq:CHSH_ineq_orig})~\cite{CHSH_Original}.
+The nonclassicality of quantum distributions for the Bell structure can be demonstrated through the use of Bell inequalities which constrain the correlations between binary variables $A$ and $B$ for classically compatible distributions.
+A notable example is the Clauser-Horne-Shimony-Holt (CHSH) inequality~\cite{CHSH_Original}.

-Non-trivial Bell inequalities such as the CHSH inequality are capable of witnessing the non-classical nature of quantum distributions; the inequalities presented in \cref{sec:found_inequalities} are also of this type.
+Nontrivial Bell inequalities such as the CHSH inequality are capable of witnessing the nonclassical nature of quantum distributions; the inequalities presented in \cref{sec:found_inequalities} are also of this type.
 Equality constraints, as previously mentioned, never have that sort of high-resolution discernment sensitivity.